adityasoman/Aditya_Website/content/posts/zoning-problem.md

 There were two approaches considered for growing the decision of the actors using the multi-agent system.
 The first one is the Linear assignment approach.

 # Linear Assignment approach:
 The first approach towards this problem is to deal with the zoning problem as an linear assignment problem researched extensively in operations research.
-The problem was first described by [ ] as a relatively simple problem in the allocation of indivisible resources is that of matching two sets of an equal number n of objects, by making up pairs of objects consisting of one object from each set.
+The problem was first described by [Koopman](https://www.jstor.org/stable/1907742) as a relatively simple problem in the allocation of indivisible resources is that of matching two sets of an equal number n of objects, by making up pairs of objects consisting of one object from each set.
 Objects belonging to the same set are similar in kind but not identical.
-For each of the n\textsuperscript possible pairs a score or value is given.
+For each of the n<sup>2</sup> possible pairs a score or value is given.
 The problem is to find a matching (or assignment to each other) of objects for which the sum of the scores of pairs matched is as high as possible.

 Considering the problem of zoning the objective of this same problem can be reinterpreted as maximising the summation of all the values of voxels in a cluster (function) for all clusters.